jackhwl/aws/ArchitectAssociate/Fundamental/Readme.md

     - A Region: have more AZ
     - An AZ: have data centers
     - Edge locations: endpoint foor caching content, consist oof CloudFront (CDN)
+      - A networking point of presence that is one of many spread across the globe that is commonly used to cache content.
   - Who Owns What in the Cloud
     - Can you do this yourself in the AWS Management Console?
       - If yes, you are likely responsible